FloatingArrayDesign/MoorDyn/docs/inputs.rst

  - ID –  the ID number of the Rod (must be sequential starting with 1)
  - RodType
  - Attachment –  one of “Fixed”, “Vessel”, “Pinned”, etc, as described :ref:`here <rods>`
- - Xa/Ya/Za – Coordinates of the A end of the relative to the inertial reference frame (m)
+ - Xa/Ya/Za – Coordinates of the A end (relative to global reference frame if “fixed/point/free”, or relative to platform/body reference frame if "body#"" or “body#pinned”) (m)
- - Xb/Yb/Zb – Coordinates of the A end of the relative to the inertial reference frame (m)
+ - Xb/Yb/Zb – Coordinates of the B end (relative to global reference frame if “fixed/free”, or relative to platform/body reference frame if "body#"" or “body#pinned”) (m)
  - NumSegs - how many segments the rod is discretized into (it will have NumSegs+1 nodes total, including its two end nodes)
  - RodOutputs - any data to be output in a dedicated output file for the rod.